timswims/ESK/README.md

 </pre>

 Note the output of this command confirms that the version of the TLS protocol is TLSv1.2 (SSL).
+If your compute does not support TLSv1.2 you may need to update `yum`.

 #### Verify your host connectivity to Oracle Management Cloud